Last updated 26-01-21

-People living in Ireland produce over 15 million tonnes of waste every year.
+People living in Ireland produce more than 13 million tonnes of waste every year.
 We do this in our homes, our places of work and leisure.
 The Environmental Protection Agency’s waste statistics team collects information on this waste and reports national estimates of specific waste streams.

 International developments strongly influence the waste sector in Ireland and also its regulation.
 A large proportion of Irish waste legislation springs from our membership of the European Union and our participation in international conventions.
 A recent example is the European Union ‘Circular Economy’ package of measures.
 This legislation intends that once raw materials have entered our economy, they will keep circling around rather than drop out for disposal after one use.

 Ireland’s international involvement brings with it extensive obligations to report on waste.
 The EPA waste statistics team uses the data it collects to help to fulfill Ireland’s international reporting obligations, support waste policy makers and inform the general public.

 In our everyday lives we produce a general mix of waste in our homes, offices, schools and similar premises.
 This type of waste is called municipal waste.
 It is usually collected at kerbside or we bring it to collection centers.
 It excludes special types of waste, such us construction and demolition waste, waste from industry and waste cars, for example.

 The amount of municipal waste generated in our country is an important measure of how wasteful our everyday lives are.
 As it is made up by all the bits and pieces we throw out as we go through our daily lives, municipal waste is a mix of very different types of materials.
 To make recycling possible, the different materials need to be collected separately or mixed municipal waste must be segregated into recyclable single material streams.
 Due to the nature of municipal waste, this is very difficult and more than half of municipal waste generated in Ireland is therefore either landfilled or incinerated to recover energy, rather than recycled.

 The good news is that each one of us can make a difference: In our private and working lives,